GFMD Policy & Advocacy Center

 What is WSIS?

-Why should media development and journalism support community engage in WSIS+20 Review?
+Why should the media development and journalism support community engage in WSIS+20 Review?

 • Press Freedom: Safeguarding media independence in digital spaces.

-• Journalistic Safety: Addressing online harassment and harmful legislation.
+• Journalistic Safety: Addressing tech-based violence and harmful legislation.

 • Sustainability: Supporting media organisations facing economic and market challenges.